Berts bekännelser: Plot

 On March 1, Emilia breaks up with Bert, while Åke hides inside her wardrobe.
-She says Bert is ugly and a poor singer.
-Although, Bert first suspects her to be joking, he develops low self-esteem.
-Some days later he notices Åke carrying Emilia on a bicycle.
-When confronted, Åke claims he and Emilia aren't together and that he just thought Bert and Emilia met too often and sabotaged their relationship.
+Bert develops low self-esteem. Åke claims that he just thought Bert and Emilia met too often, and sabotaged their relationship.
 Feeling down, Bert goes to church, where he meets a girl who tells him she had the same problems when she was fourteen.

-Emilia later returns to pick up her things from Bert's and gets bitten in her elbow by Bert's pet turtle, Ove.
-Although she doesn't contract sepsis, Bert hopes she will get forced to amputate her arm anyway or at least be forced to take a tetanus shot.

 Bert is soon confirmed, with priest Abdon Rehnberg.
 The priests from the Church of Sweden who first present themselves are Staffan and Maria.
-Bert thinks Maria looks nice, while Emilia thinks Staffan looks nice.
+Bert thinks Maria looks nice.
 The confirmands sleep overnight in a haunted house, located at a deserted farm.

-Bert's grandmother turns 70, and Bert's class participate in a soccer tournament at school, losing 3–4 to class 8 F when Lill-Erik can't decide which foot to use when shooting at 3-3, before class 8 F counter-attacks winning the game.
+During the spring, Bert's grandmother turns 70, and Bert's class participate in a soccer tournament at school, losing 3–4 to class 8 F when Lill-Erik can't decide which foot to use when shooting at 3-3, before class 8 F counter-attacks winning the game.

-Åke states that he and Emilia only talk over a "child born on Christmas" and hold hands, but Bert doesn't believe that.
 In May, Bert, Åke and Lill-Erik sleep overnight in a haunted house.
 Later during the same month, Bert, Åke and Lill-Erik sleep overnight at Ekeboskogen, where according to rumors a UFO is said to have been seen.
-Bert, Åke and Lill-Erik also babysit a family where a 4 years old threatens to hit Lill-Erik, and chases him with a knife through the apartment.
+Bert, Åke and Lill-Erik also babysit a family where a 4 years old acts violent to hitwards Lill-Erik in the apartment.

 In May, Bert also falls in love with Gabriella, in class 6 at Blåsjöskolan.
 Gabriella is called "Gabby", and her sister is called Amanda.

 The book ends on 7 June, with Bert planning for the upcoming summer, where he will travel to Spain and hold a summer job at a cracker factory.